WHAT ARE GALLSTONES?

 - Do an elimination diet for food allergies - cut out common allergens such as wheat and all other grains containing gluten, and dairy

 - Take supplemental bile salts and bile thinning agents as found in the gallbladder products.
-In particular,the 30 Day Gallbladder Solution can be used, followed by the Gallstone Kit.
+In particular, The Starter Kit can be used, then afterwards follow-up with Fos Formula and Peppermint Oil Capsules.

 - Take care of health issues such as hypothyroidism, leaky gut and food intolerances before they have a chance to cause gallstones.